astallaert/astallaert.github.io/_docs/index.md

 permalink: /docs/home/
 ---

-This site aims to be a guide to Electrical Engineering
+This site aims to be a guide to Electrical Engineering as it pertains to building services.

 ## So what is EE, exactly?